AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/DotNet/SdsRestApiCore/SdsRestApiCore/readme.md

 read behavior of any other SDS Streams based on that type.

 In the sample, the InterpolationMode is overridden to a value of Discrete for the property Radians.
-Now if a requested index does not correspond to a real value in the stream then ``null``, or the default value for the data type, is returned by the SDS Service.
+Now if a requested index does not correspond to a real value in the stream, null, or the default value for the data type, is returned by the SDS Service.
 The following shows how this is done in the code:
 ```C#